ibm-cloud-docs/bare-metal/bm-create-custom-image-template.md

 ## Next steps
 {: #bm-custom-image-next-steps}

 After an image is created, more bare metal servers can be created by using the template.
 The new bare metal servers have the same configurations that are included in the image template.
+For more information, see [Ordering a bare metal server from an image template](/docs/bare-metal?topic=bare-metal-ordering-bm-from-image-template).